aevenstad/metanotrophs_mapping/README.md

 ## 3. Process SRA RUN libraries
 All downloaded sequencing libraries were processeed with [`taxprofiler`](https://nf-co.re/taxprofiler/1.1.7/) to remove adapter sequence and perform read merging.
 No actual profiling was performed and the pipeline was only used for the processing and merging of read pairs.

+In total, **131,826** SRA RUNs completed the ``taxprofiler` pipeline.

+## 4. BLAST search against methanotrophs 16S
+The next step was to align all sequencing libraries against the set of reference 16S sequence from the methanotroph target group.

+With a custom script fastq files were first catenated into parts of ~5 GiB of data before converting to fasta format.
+Each part was then used as a query in a BLASTn search against the reference database (methanotroph 16S sequences).
+The following blast options was used:
+* e-value: 1e-100 (in order to remove shorter hits the evalue was set very low)
+* percent identity: 99
+* max number of hsps: 1 (only keep the best alignment per query reference pair)

+The BLAST results was catenated into one file and further filtered based on alignment length to remove hits shorter than 250 bp.